infinum/design-handbook/Design process/Product design/UX writing.md

 ## Getting there

 Knowing both users, product, and the client doesn’t happen overnight.
-In most cases, it starts during the [Discovery workshop](https://infinum.com/handbook/books/design/design-process/discovery/discovery-workshop).
+In most cases, it starts during the [discovery workshop](https://infinum.com/handbook/design/workshops-and-strategy/workshops).
 This is where we get to know the client, discuss their overall communication and set the product’s tone and voice (we’ll get to Tone and voice, don’t worry).

-Usually, the next step is [creating black and white wireframes](https://infinum.com/handbook/books/design/design-process/definition/wireframes).
+Usually, the next step is [creating black and white wireframes](https://infinum.com/handbook/design/design-process/product-design/wireframes).
 UX writer creates copy for these screens, and this is the first road-test of tone and voice.
 Writing the copy this early in design aligns both design and client’s team around the final product’s look and feel.

 ![](/img/designprocess-uxwriting-1.jpg)

-We use wireframes for [usability testing](https://infinum.com/handbook/books/design/design-process/discovery/usability-testing).
+We use wireframes for [usability testing](https://infinum.com/handbook/design/research/evaluative-research/moderated-usability-testing).
 That's how we get authentic feedback to copy from real-life users and catch any problem early on, saving our clients time and money.
-Using this feedback, we make final tweaks and [finish the whole UI](https://infinum.com/handbook/books/design/design-process/definition/ui-design).
+Using this feedback, we make final tweaks and [finish the whole UI](https://infinum.com/handbook/design/design-process/product-design/ui-design).

 An example of user feedback to our copy.
 We aimed for a slightly enthusiastic and neutral on funny - serious dimension.
 It seems we got it right.